ibm-cloud-docs/virtualization/virtual-machine-network-setup.md

 2. Go to **General > Use the following IP address:** and enter your private IP address and subnet mask.
 Leave the gateway field empty and click **OK**
 3. Click **OK** again to close the network configuration window.

-To provide access to the entire private network which includes the DNS servers, you need to add a custom route to the server.
+To provide access to the entire private network that includes the DNS servers, you need to add a custom route to the server.
 Following these steps to provide private network access:

 1. Go to **Start > Run** and enter *cmd* and press **OK**.
 2. Run the following command: **Note:** Make sure that you replace the gateway address (10.0.0.1) with your private IP block gateway.<br/>
 *“route add 10.0.0.0 mask 255.0.0.0 10.0.0.1 –p”*

-## Windows 2008 Web, Standard, Enterprise and Datacenter
+## Windows 2008 Web, Standard, Enterprise, and Datacenter

 If you have Windows 2008, you configure networking by using either the command prompt or the graphical user interface.
 If you intend to use the command prompt, refer to the configuration instructions for Windows 2008 Server Core.
 These instructions work for all 2008 servers.
 The instructions for using the graphical interface are provided here.
 The IP addresses that are used in this example need to be replaced with the IP addresses from your IP Blocks.

 **Example private IP block – 10.0.0.0/29**

-* IP Address – 10.0.0.2
+* IP address – 10.0.0.2
 * Gateway – 10.0.0.1
 * Subnet Mask – 255.255.255.248